Jack Smylie WildSeptember 1, 2020

 I would tell young writers that inspiration is crucial to all forms of writing – it could be an idea you have, it could be a person you encounter, or it could be a feeling you get in a certain place … but you need that spark, that moment of knowing that you simply have to get these words down.
 Writing doesn’t come out of one’s mind alone – it emerges from the world, and it needs fertile soil to thrive.
 So before you focus on writing worthwhile words, pay close attention to your environment, to your own mood, to all the strange and subtle and beautiful things around you.
 Then start to write.

-Read our flyer for further information about Emma and My Name is River – download here!
-See also our Author of the Month writing in Welsh here.
+Read our Get to Know the Author flyer for further information about Jack and Riverwise.
+See also our Author of the Month writing in Welsh.